Deforestation "Part of the solution lies in international trade".

 How much deforestation is currently linked to exports?

 Estimates put the figure at 20-25%, so part of the solution lies in international trade and imported deforestation.
-The question is: how do we tackle the causes of deforestation?
-How do we reform land tenure, agriculture and energy?
+The question is, how do we tackle its causes?
+How do we reform land, agriculture and energy?
 (Read : European regulation of imported deforestation: the limits of an undifferentiated approachAlain Karsenty, 2023).

 Which country is the largest importer of timber?